| Home |

 Click on the image for a larger version |

-Top left: dying loris on a market.
+Suffering and death for human entertainment Top left: dying loris on a market.
 Right: after arrival in a rescue station - funds for adequate care for the many animals in trade are desparately needed.
-See for instance the ProAnimalia International page for information how you can help. ![]() |
+See our page how you can help. |

 If you buy lorises you are directly responsible for their misery and for the deaths of the many animals who do not survive the stress and bad treatment in trade!
 Even if you buy an animal in order to help - please consider that you promote trade and aggravate the problem by paying the trader.
 Poaching and selling of lorises must be stopped!
-See also petition site for measures against trade with wild animals in Indonesia!

 We thank all who helped us to show what happens in illegal trade by sending information and photos!